WOLFRAM LANGUAGE TUTORIAL

 You can tell the Wolfram System how to render all lines of the second kind by giving a list of graphics directives inside EdgeForm.

 This renders a dodecahedron with its edges shown as thick gray lines.

 |FaceForm[gfront,gback]||use gfront graphics directives for the front face of each polygon, and gback for the back|

 Rendering the fronts and backs of polygons differently.

 An important aspect of polygons in three dimensions is that they have both front and back faces.
-Mathematica uses the following convention to define the "front face" of a polygon: if you look at a polygon from the front, then the corners of the polygon will appear counterclockwise, when taken in the order that you specified them.
+The Wolfram System uses the following convention to define the "front face" of a polygon: if you look at a polygon from the front, then the corners of the polygon will appear counterclockwise, when taken in the order that you specified them.

 This makes the front (outside) face of each polygon mostly transparent, and the back (inside) face fully opaque.